BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/SharePointOnline/DeleteSiteCollections.md

 ### OUTPUTS
 ```
     SharePointOnlineDeleteSiteCollectionsProcessedSiteCollectionsCsv
-        A CSV string containing the information about which site collections were successfully deleted
-        via an additional column 'Deleted'.
+        A CSV string containing the information about which site collections were successfully deleted via an additional column 'Deleted'.
     SharePointOnlineDeleteSiteCollectionsErrorMessages
         A string containing all the error messages which were generated over the course of this task.
 ```
 ### NOTES
 ```
-    Version: 1.2
+    Version: 1.2.1
-    Last updated: 21 February 2019
+    Last updated: 14 March 2019
     Copyright (c) BitTitan, Inc. All rights reserved.
     Licensed under the MIT License.
 ```